Residential Services Frequently Asked Questions

 1. What is an ACC Center?

 The ACC operates Community Correction Centers in five locations – Little Rock, Texarkana, Osceola, West Memphis and Fayetteville.
 The Centers in West Memphis and Fayetteville are for women and the other three are for men.
 Centers are similar to a jail or prison in that they are secured facilities, but differ legally in purpose.
-Adults facing a non-violent felony charge may be placed in a ACC Center as part of a sentence for a period of up to two years.
+Adults facing a non-violent felony charge may be placed in a ACC Center as part of a sentence for a period of up to three years.
 While in a Center, these offenders are referred to as Residents.

 ACC Centers are focused on rehabilitation through a Modified Therapeutic Community (MTC) featuring programs and services that are designed to allow an offender to reintegrate into the community with a goal of maintaining a crime free lifestyle.
 The community consists of Residents and staff.